asmeurer/brown-water-python/docs/alternatives.md

 ===========================

-There are generally three methods one might use when trying to find or modify syntatic constructs in Python source code:
+There are generally three methods one might use when trying to find or modify syntactic constructs in Python source code:

 -   Naive matching with regular expression
 -   Using a lexical tokenizer (i.e., the `tokenize` module)